More patents. More IP.

 What’s coming soon?

-The next-generation of streaming video delivery, harnessing GPU acceleration to dramatically improve the ability of video producers to immediately share the highest quality video stream for the available bandwidth while simultaneously sending a full quality file to use later.
+latakoo is working on the next-generation of streaming video delivery, harnessing GPU acceleration to dramatically improve the ability of video producers to immediately share the highest quality video stream for the available bandwidth while simultaneously sending a full quality file to use later.

 One size does not fit all

 Most file transfer applications use a “one-size-fits-all” strategy emphasizing a single technology solution over all others.
 The most common tool offered by file transfer accelerators is some variation on UDP.
-While UDP is great at increasing increases speeds in high latency, super-wide bandwidth environments, it doesn’t help users in low latency, broadband environments—a much more common experience.
+While UDP is great at increasing speeds in high latency, super-wide bandwidth environments, it doesn’t help users in low latency, broadband environments—a much more common experience.

 It is true that UDP can deliver a file “hundreds of times faster than FTP and HTTP” (as one competitor boasts).
 That's if – and this is a big if – you are sending a file over a large pipe from China to a server in the United States because that transfer would involve a lot of latency.